dharm-kapadia/1source-go/README.md

 ```
 1source-go> go build -o 1source-go
 ```
 This will create a command-line executable called '1source-go'.
+You can change the name of the executable by replacing '1source-go' in the above command to whatever you would prefer, such as just '1source'.

 ### Executing program